aakashpothepalli/SimplyChat/README.md

 # SimplyChat
-A fully featured flutter based messaging app
+A complete messaging app built with flutter